LORNAMUNANIE/IoT-Smart-Grid/README.md

 # IoT-Smart-Grid
-To run this project on Arduino IDE, copy and paste the .INO file to your IDE.
+To run this project on Arduino IDE, follow the following steps

 connect your components to your Arduino board.(Follow the connection of the model representation diagram).